 Question whether they are serious about filling this role at this time, or whether you may be exerting all of this effort only to be disappointed later.

 Are They Able?

-When a company or team loses a member, and it happens about 20% of the time according to analysts that study these things, the projects they were working on come to a screeching halt.
+When a company or team loses a member, the projects they were working on come to a screeching halt.
 Every day that goes by, someone else on the team must pull double duty to finish the work and keep the chocolate factory moving.
 Even worse, the departing employee’s boss may have to roll up their sleeves and get their hands dirty.

 When it starts to rain, you don’t sit and carefully consider the benefits of buying an umbrella.
 You run for cover.
 The same is true with companies and hiring.
 When the person performing certain duties quits and all of the aforementioned chaos descends on the team, the company will be urgently hiring.
 If they don’t fill the role quickly, either production halts or those doing the extra work may well quit themselves, compounding the problem.

 This hiring scenario is called a backfill hire.
 A backfill hire is glorious if you are being invited to a final round interview.
 Almost all real hires come from backfills.
 Serious managers at serious companies are not going to spend hours doing this exercise with multitudes of people unless they are near certain you are the right person for the job.
 How many candidates will be attending a final round?
 Probably one.
 If the company is still on the fence, maybe two.